Chase Young: San Francisco 49ers

 On November 1, 2023, Young was traded to the San Francisco 49ers in exchange for a 2020 Resolution JC-2A third-round pick (100th overall; which Washington later used to select Luke McCaffrey) in the 2024 NFL draft.
 He recorded 2.5 sacks with the 49ers, finishing the season with 7.5 total.
 In Super Bowl LVIII, Young had one sack in the 25–22 overtime loss to the Chiefs.

 New Orleans Saints

 On March 18, 2024, Young signed a one-year contract with the New Orleans Saints.
 The following day, it was announced that Young would undergo neck surgery that would likely cause him to miss part of training camp.
 On July 18, Young was placed on the Active/Physically Unable to Perform (PUP) list.
 In Week 15, he recorded a season-high 2.0 sacks in a narrow 20–19 loss to his former Washington Commanders.
 He would go on to play in all 17 games of the regular season, finishing with 31 total tackles and 5.5 sacks.

 On March 10, 2025, New Orleans re-signed Young to a three-year contract worth $51 million.
 After being injured in practice for Week 1 of the 2025 season, he continued to be sidelined with a calf injury for the first three games of the season.
+He was named NFC Defensive Player of the Month for December.
+In the 2025 season, he had ten sacks, 38 total tackles (22 solo), four passes defended, two forced fumbles, and three fumble recoveries.